 - submit a job application

 We may also collect data about you through our business relationships and contacts as well as from third-party sources, including publicly available sources such as Twitter, Facebook pages, LinkedIn profiles, company websites and online directories.

-Why we collect, hold, use and disclose your personal data
+Why we collect, hold, use, disclose and process your personal data

 Data about our customers is an important part of our business and we are not in the business of selling our customers' personal data.

-We collect, hold, use and disclose personal data for a range of purposes, including:
+We collect, hold, use, disclose and process personal data for a range of purposes, including:

 - to verify your identity